Visit the institution website for COVID‑19 updates

 Months of entry

 This course is specifically aimed at International students, supporting those wishing to gain practical work based experiential learning.
-Together with studying your chosen course we are offering an additional 6 month placement opportunity, making the course 18 months in length.
+Together with studying your chosen course we are offering you the opportunity to secure a placement* for an additional 6 months, making the course 18 months in length.
 This allows students with limited experience to put into practice the skills and techniques developed throughout the Master’s degree.

 Information Systems (IS) as a discipline is a combination of Information Technology (IT) systems, business analysis, organisational and management theory, psychology and sociology that have found their home in information systems.
 This is largely because these diverse areas are now required in increasingly complex organisational environments.
 Information systems are designed to collect, process, store, and distribute information.